 - 1 cup water

 Put water and sugar in a small pot over medium high heat.

 Bring to a boil, stirring occasionally, and allow sugar to fully dissolve.

 Remove from heat and add rosemary sprigs.

-4. Remove from heat and cover.
-Allow to cool to a room temperature for about 30 minutes.
+Cover pot and allow to cool to room temperature for about 30 minutes.

 Strain the syrup into a pitcher.

 Add fresh lemon juice and cold water to the pitcher and stir together.